randomcoww/chef-docker_deploy/README.md

 ## Requirements

 * Docker (tested on 1.3.3 and 1.4.1)
-* Docker base image with chef-init
+* Docker base image with chef-init for build.
 Chef provides various Docker images with chef-init including:
  * chef/ubuntu-12.04
  * chef/ubuntu-14.04
+* Recipe can also be used to just run prebuilt images as containers.

 ## Create image example